 Many of the blank sample analyses indicate more than 0.5% contamination from preceding samples with some in excess of 1% contamination.
 This suggests poor cleaning procedures at the preparation laboratory.

 The duplicate and check analyses correlate adequately.
-It is concluded that the quality control results are generally good, and therefore, the analytical data is reliable.
+It is the opinion of the authors that the quality control results are generally good, and therefore, the analytical data is reliable.

 Mineral Processing and Metallurgical Testing